h43z/jkscroll/README.md

 # jk scroll
-Shortcuts for your [browser](https://addons.mozilla.org/en-US/firefox/addon/jk-scroll/) by [@h43z](https://twitter.com/h43z).
+vim inspired shortcuts for your [browser](https://addons.mozilla.org/en-US/firefox/addon/jk-scroll/) by [@h43z](https://twitter.com/h43z).

-Too many browser extensions have permissions that allow them full access to every website you are visit (often the need to) and so does this one.
+Many browser extensions have permissions that grant them full access to every website you are visit, often they need to.
+And so does this one BUT

-But this extension has just 48 lines of understandable code that everyone can check and verify.
+this extension only has 53 lines of understandable code that everyone can check and verify for themselves.

 Extend it if you need more functionality.

 Shortcut list
 ```
 // content-script.js
 j     => scroll down
 k     => scroll up
 h     => go back one page in history
 l     => go forward one page in history
 <ESC> => remove focus from active element
+G     => go to bottom of page
+gg    => go to top of page

 // background-script.js
 // this functionality needs the browser extension API.
 // Only so called background scripts have access to it.
 w     => close tab
 t     => reopen last closed tab
 ```

 Run `sh create-extension.sh` and install `jk-extension.zip` manually in your